This is only a partial track. There are 4.5 miles of interconnected trails.

 To your left, you’ll see Slabsides itself through the trees.

 Herein, Burroughs regularly entertained guests like John Muir, and the Roosevelts.

 In 1895, naturalist John Burroughs built this rustic cabin sheathed in slabs, the bark-covered outer pieces of logs, as a retreat away from his Hudson River-fronted house a mile and a half away.
 It was here that the pioneering nature writer created some of his best-known essays, which eventually filled 25 books and had a profound impact on both literature and the nascent environmental movement.
 After his death in 1921, the cabin and surrounding land were conveyed to the non-profit John Burroughs Association.
 Over four miles of hiking trails wind throughout the dramatic rocky cliffs and pristine woods.
 The one-room cabin, which includes Adirondack-style furniture Burroughs crafted from wood he found nearby and his personal possessions, appears as it did when he welcomed such guests as Theodore Roosevelt, John Muir, Henry Ford, and Thomas Edison.

 Follow the white trail down past the Celery Swamp.
 Burroughs grew a celery crop here, in the black mud, for sale in New York City markets.

-Just before the trail turns right and crosses the swamp via a boardwalk, a short spur-trail heads uphill to the left to Julian’s Rock.
+Just before the trail turns right, a short spur-trail on the left heads uphill to Julian’s Rock.

 Meanwhile, the white trail crosses the swamp via a super-sweet boardwalk…